Eating Disorder Recovery Tips From A Dietitian

 • Read eating disorder recovery books or listen to audiobooks

-• Be an engaged reader/listener, write down motivational takeaways
+• Be an engaged reader/listener, write down motivational takeaway

 infographic of anorexia recovery tips in green, blues and purples